voxeltycoon/mods/Libs/readme.txt

-Put Assembly-CSharp.dll and UnityEngine.CoreModule.dll in this directory.
+Put VoxelTycoon.dll and UnityEngine.CoreModule.dll in this directory.